zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/Lab1iam/iam.md

     ![](./images/newScope.png " ")

-**Note**: We will be using all 6, so if you would like to spin up any other compute resources that require Standard2 based VM and BMs for the duration of the trial, be sure to use a different Availability Domain.
+**Note**: We will be using all 6 (Jumphost is 1, Cloud Manager is 1, PSFT Environment is 2, Cloning Environment is 2), so if you would like to spin up any other compute resources that require Standard2 based VM and BMs for the duration of the trial, be sure to use a different Availability Domain.

 ## **STEP 3:** Creating a Demo Compartment
 **Compartments Overview:**